4.95 based on 202 reviews

 Frequently Asked Questions about MHD093C-035-NG0-BN:

-Q: What is the peak current and continuous current of the MHD093C-035-NG0-BN motor?
+Q: What is the continuous torque at standstill for the MHD093C-035-NG0-BN motor?

 Internal Product Review